Show options

 Laurence Jones

-Barrister with wealth of experience in all aspects of criminal law.
-Equally adept in defence and prosecution work including sexual offences involving vulnerable defendants or witnesses (child and adult); drug conspiracy and associated money laundering and POCA proceedings; serious violence, fraud and regulatory crime.
-Also instructed in inquests (including death in custody) and court martial.
+Laurence is a specialist Criminal Law practitioner, with wealth of experience in all aspects of serious crime.
+Has a strong busy practice having been instructed by the CPS as grade 4 and RASSO prosecutor for over 15 years whilst equally adept and effective in Defence work, including sexual offences involving vulnerable defendants or witnesses (child and adult); drug conspiracy and associated money laundering and POCA proceedings; serious violence, fraud and regulatory crime.
+Laurence is also instructed in inquests (including death in custody) and court martials.

 Leah Pollard